 Books

-This section includes links to recommended books about multiple method risk assessment.
+This section includes links to recommended books about suicide risk stratification.

 The American Psychiatric Association Publishing Textbook of Suicide Risk Assessment and Management, Third Edition